-SECOND UNIVERSITY E XAMINATION in LAW Honours.
-The Grade of H Honours.
-The Grade of Honours to be awarded shall be determined as follows: First Class Honours: An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
-Second Class Honours Gr rade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
-Second Class Honours Gr rade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
-Third Class Honours: 45%).
-An aggregate of not less than 450/1000 marks (i.e. Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+SECOND UNIVERSITY EXAMINATION in LAW Honours.
+The Grade of Honours to be awarded shall be determined as follows: First Class Honours:An aggregate of not less than 700/1000 marks (i.e. 70%) or an aggregate of not less than 660/1000 together with not less than 70% in modules to the value of at least 30 credits.
+Second Class Honours Grade I: An aggregate of not less than 600/1000 marks (i.e. 60%) or an aggregate of not less than 570/1000 marks together with not less than 60% in modules to the value of at least 30 credits.
+Second Class Honours Grade II: An aggregate of not less than 500/1000 marks (i.e. 50%) or an aggregate of not less than 480/1000 marks together with not less than 50% in modules to the value of at least 30 credits.
+Third Class Honours: An aggregate of not less than 450/1000 marks (i.e.45%).
+Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
 Supplemental Examinations: Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
-Note: for some modules there is no Supplemental Examination.
-Examination Board Examination, where Examination Board, o achieve the pass standard for the year at the Summer must repeat all failed/absent modules at the Supplemental there is provision to do so and if not disallowed by the or in a Repeat Year (see below).
-Marks from all passed orward to the Supplemental Examination. rule is then applied to the combination of marks carried dules and marks obtained in repeated modules. progression, and the the a Supplemental Examination: In determining aggregation, calculation of honours, the maximum mark that will be a pass - 40%.
-The actual mark achieved by the candidate me student record.
-Repeat Year Examinations: individual repeat candid ear may do so under one of the following mechanisms, lates choosing whichever mechanism best suits his/her e eligible for the award of Honours in the first Repeat Year
+Note: for some modules there is no Supplemental Examination. • Students who fail to achieve the pass standard for the year at the Summer Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in a Repeat Year (see below).
+Marks from all passed modules are carried forward to the Supplemental Examination. • The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. • Capping of Marks at a Supplemental Examination: In determining aggregation, progression, and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+The actual mark achieved by the candidate will be recorded on the student record.
+Repeat Year Examinations: Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
+Students are eligible for the award of Honours in the first Repeat Year only .